Get Schooled

 Early Action (EA)

-Applying through early action is an alternative to early decision, if you want to hear back from your top college(s) sooner, but still want to wait for acceptances from other colleges you applied to.
-Under early admission applications:
+Applying through early action is an alternative to early decision if you want to hear back from your top schools sooner, but still want to wait for admissions decisions from other colleges you applied to under different deadlines.
+Under EA:

-• You can wait to hear from other colleges you applied to and compare your financial aid packages
+• You can wait to hear from other colleges you applied to and compare your financial aid award offers to make the best college decision for you.

 The Limitations of Early Decision and Early Action

-While ED/EA have their benefits, make sure you consider the limitations of applying under these programs:
+While ED and EA have their benefits, make sure you consider the limitations of applying under these programs:

-• Under ED/EA, your college application timeline will be pushed earlier, typically by a few months.
-For example, if you are taking the SAT/ACT, you will need to register for an earlier test date (by October) for test scores to be submitted on time.
+• Under ED and EA, your college application timeline will be pushed earlier, typically by a few months.
+For example, if you are taking the SAT or ACT, you will need to register for an earlier test date (by October) for test scores to be submitted on time.
 You will also need to have your personal essays, course grades, recommendation letters, and other application materials ready to submit before the early deadline.

 • You typically have to commit to one college if applying under ED or single-choice/restrictive EA, which can feel like a lot of pressure to make the right choice of school.
 Make sure you talk to a trusted educator or adult to go over all your options before deciding to apply under ED or single-choice/restrictive EA.